ThreatLockerNickCottrell/ZTW2025/Obfuscating-Your-C2/README.md

 packets and notice that they are entirely just emojis, it raises some red flags about why a computer would communicate with only emojis.

-# In the picture below, you can see
+**In the picture below**, you can see a packet from Wireshark.
+Note that humans would see this as normal behavior, But a computer algorithm might flag the packet due to the entropy of the packet.

 ![WireShark of ](Assets/problem_too_suspicious.png)